The Oracle (The Matrix): Character analysis

-This Yin-Yang relationship is a form of balance between opposing forces, so it becomes obvious that the Architect and the Oracle are the two balancing forces of the Matrix itself: the fallible human factor and the logic of the machines.
-This idea is even hinted in the films as the Oracle is wearing yin-yang earrings throughout the third film.
-This process of balance between opposing forces is even more realized in the conflict between Smith and Neo at the end of the third Matrix movie, wherein they annihilate one another, suggesting a collision between matter and anti-matter.
+The Yin-Yang relationship between the Architect and the Oracle is a form of balance between opposing forces, so it becomes clear that they are the two balancing forces of the Matrix itself: the fallible human factor and the machines' cold logic.
+This idea is hinted at in the films as the Oracle is wearing yin-yang earrings throughout Revolutions.
+This process of balance between opposing forces is further realized in dialogue between the Oracle and Neo in Revolutions ("He is your opposite.")
+Their final rain-soaked conflict in Revolutions suggests a collision between matter and anti-matter.

 The Oracle is discussed by sociologist Matthew Hughey as an example of the Magical Negro stock character.
 He writes that the Matrix is mostly presented as a "clean and bright" city full of white people, but when Neo is brought to the Oracle, who sets him on his path to becoming a hero, she is shown to be chain-smoking and baking cookies—which marks her as a stereotypical "welfare queen".
 According to Tani Dianca Sanchez, the personification of the Oracle by a black woman, who is robbed of her essence and existence by Agent Smith yet ultimately survives his destruction, is a rare reference in mainstream media to womanist theories of black women as liberators and saviors through their own suffering.
 Sanchez writes that while the Oracle embodies aspects of the black mammy stereotype in caring for white children, she ultimately represents "a radical transformation of Western denigration of black women" by acting as an othermother and teacher who challenges Western ideals of feminine beauty and wisdom; by suggesting a connection between the ancient Greek oracles and black cultures, the character also undermines traditional assumptions that white, Western culture developed independently of other cultures and races.
 Nicola Rehling writes that in opposition to the Architect's espousal of fate and inevitability, the Oracle introduces choice into the Matrix and "complicates the association of cyberspace with normative white masculinity" through her nature as a sentient computer program.